Overview

 November 2022

-Consumer data-sharing commences for customer data held by the Australian Energy Market Operator, AGL Energy Group, Origin Energy Group and Energy Australia Group.
+Consumer data-sharing commences for consumer data held by the Australian Energy Market Operator, AGL Energy, Origin Energy and Energy Australia.

 October 2022